-Allotment jobs for JanuaryOnly the mildest days are likely to draw you out to the allotment in January, but it’s the axiom of gardening that the early digger gets the crops.
-So dig all available ground if the ground if it’s not too heavy and wet, if too much soil sticks to the spade then it’s too wet.
-And if you can get hold of well-rotted manure, spread it over the surface of any empty beds and let the worms take it down, if there’s any left on top, dig it in around march time.
+Wow what a difficult year we had last year, snow including the beast from the east, a very cold spring and an amazingly hot summer.
+The winter so far has been wet but not that cold and so far no sign of snow, now only the mildest days are likely to draw you out to the allotment in January, but it’s the axiom of gardening that the early digger gets the crops.
+So dig all available ground if the ground is not too heavy and wet, if too much soil sticks to the spade then it’s too wet.
+If you can get hold of well-rotted manure, spread it over the surface of any empty beds and let the worms take it down, if there’s any left on top, dig it in around March time.
 Spread lime over your soil (except where you plant potatoes or where you have spread manure) to sweeten the soil.

 Sow (under cover)

-Onions – you can sow seeds later, but the earlier you sow them the bigger they will be as they need a long growing season.
-You can also buy onion sets from the allotment shop ready to plant out in feb and march.
+Onions – you can sow onions seeds later, but the earlier you sow them the bigger they will be as they need a long growing season.
+You can also buy onion sets from the allotment shop ready to plant out in Feb and March.